abtion/guidelines/behaviour_and_protocol/feedback.md

 ### Before giving feedback
 1. Announce that you want to give feedback.
   - Prepare the receiver by getting a "micro-yes" from them.
 E.g., by asking "Can I give you some feedback?"
-  - It can help the receiver to know what kind of feedback you want to give.
-E.g., "I want to give you some feedback on our recent meeting."
+  - It can be helpful for the receiver to know the context of your feedback.
+For instance, you could say, "I want to give you some feedback on our recent meeting."
   - Think about using another word than feedback.
 Words like "input", "advice", "tip", "trick", or "suggestion" can be less loaded.
 2. Give feedback for them, not for you.
   - Make sure that the feedback is actionable for the receiver.
 If it's not actionable, it's not feedback.